jim-collier/x9git/style-guide.md

 Canonical coding style for this project's Bash and PowerShell.
 For contribution process, see [contributing.md](contributing.md).

+Scope, as of v2.1.0: the product itself is Go now, and Go's style is `gofmt` - the lint stage runs it in list mode and gates on any file it would reformat, so there is nothing to write down here.
+What this guide still governs is the Bash and PowerShell in `legacy/`, which is frozen and read-only, and the pipeline's own scripts under `cicd/`, which are not.

 <!-- TOC ignore:true -->
 ## Table of contents
 <!-- TOC -->